google/docsy-example/content/en/docs/Getting started/Getting Started at Liverpool/_index.md

 ---
 title: "Getting Started at Liverpool"
-linkTitle: "Getting Started at Liverpool"
+linkTitle: "Getting started at Liverpool"
 weight: 2
 description: >
   Download, install and use.